cisco/cisco-yang-puppet-module/docs/README-utilities.md

 `/pkg/yang` directory on the XR device, as well as from other sources).
 Usually, this would be run from the bash-shell on the XR device, but can be run remotely if applicable .yang files are available.
-Client connection information (host, username, etc.) is read from the standard [configuration file](README-agent-install.md#module-config).
+Client connection information (host, username, etc.) is read from the [module configuration file](README-agent-install.md#module-config).

 Running `puppet agent -t` on XR caches the module source on the client, usually under the `/opt/puppetlabs/puppet/cache` directory.
 The `show_running_yang.rb` Ruby file will be